Elementary School Handbooks

 All visitors, parents and teachers should park in the parking lot across the creek.
 The blacktop area in front of the school is a fire lane and must be kept clear in case of emergency situations.
 For safety reasons, it is imperative that no cars be parked in this area.
 There is very limited parking on the side of the building and during the school day.
 This should be used for short-term visits.

-On days when there are a lot of visitors in the building, overflow parking is right up the street at St. Matthews Church.
+On days when there are a lot of visitors in the building, overflow parking is on Mountainview Street at St. Matthew’s Church.
+Park in the lot across the street from the church, do not use the lot next to the church entrance.

 Please do not park along roadways, as you will be ticketed.